shaneheres/Vote/README.md

 <!--Vote-Rating-->{{#set:Rating=100.00|Rating votes=1}}<!--end-->
 ```
 It's invisible to readers, but page editor could modify it, though it would be reset whenever someone else voted.<br>
 Currently you can only querry the data with SMW.
-I may add some options to the Vote extension later.<br>
+They have lot's of useful [query formats](https://www.semantic-mediawiki.org/wiki/Help:Result_formats) including a [Custom template](https://www.semantic-mediawiki.org/wiki/Help:Template_format) format.<br>
 To querry with SMW:
 ```wiki
 {{#ask: